DarthMike/darthmike.github.io/source/_posts/2015-11-28-transitioning-ios-versions.markdown

 Unless you do consulting or freelancing, chances are that you will have to deal repeatedly with evolving code in the same project over the years.
 Even if you jump from project to project, chances are you land into existing projects where there's some code written some time ago.

-It's  longer-term projects that [software rot][rot] happens faster.
+It's in longer-term projects that [software rot][rot] happens faster.
 A successful application will face this earlier than expected, and in the fast-paced market of Mobile applications, every year Apple is renovating and ruthlessly changing the  Operating System where our code lives.
 It requires non-trivial amount of work to keep up with changes, while still producing code for our users.

 I've worked in teams where those questions were often raised:

 - How do we keep modernising our code, while maintaining backwards compatibility for our users?
 - What techniques  can be use to keep moving fast?
 - How do we throw away old code using deprecated APIs in a big codebase?